luannguyenkhoa/LNSideMenu/README.md

 ## Contribution

-I will be happy if anyone's interested in and take the time to contribute it.
+I will be much appreciated if anyone's interested in and take your time to contribute it.

 ## Author